Amba

 Flags:

-• --name <name> — function name (default: filename without extension).
+• --name <name> — function name (default: the file name without extension, or the directory leaf name).

 • --dry-run — bundle and report size without uploading.